 How is WSRI governed?

 WSRI is governed by a board of individuals representing wood suppliers, wood consumers, institutional land managers, and associate members.
-WSRI’s current chairman is Crad Jaynes of the South Carolina Timber Producers Association, and Steve Carruth serves as executive director.
+WSRI’s current chairman is Brad Fuller of Huber Engineered Woods, LLC., and Steve Carruth serves as executive director.
 An executive committee takes action on fast-track decisions.

 A Technical Team comprised evenly of Suppliers and Consumers surveys the membership and identifies issues and opportunities that need to be resolved.
 The board then sends requests for proposals out to more than 60 qualified entities, and chooses one to undertake each project.
 Upon project completion, WSRI’s membership shares the detailed results, and publishes the general findings through the Forest Resources Association, and through other venues, to benefit the entire industry.

 For information about WSRI’s membership and dues structure, please click here.